-The Scheme aims to provide reasonable returns to investors with a long-term investment horizon.
-To ensure the scheme targets only long term investors, the scheme has exit loads of upto 1 year which acts as a deterrent to short term investors.
-Securitized debt instruments are relatively illiquid in the secondary market and hence they are generally held to maturity which would match with the long-term investment horizon of these investors.
-Investment in these instruments may help the fund in aiming at reasonable returns.
+Investment in these instruments will help the scheme in aiming at reasonable returns.
 These returns come with a certain degree of risks which are covered separately in the Scheme Information Document.
-Accordingly, the medium risk profile of the securitised debt instruments matches that of the prospective investors of these schemes.
+Accordingly, the medium risk profile of the securitised debt instruments matches that of the prospective investors of these Schemes.